 On the other hand, you’ll hear the word “gig worker” used more often nowadays to refer to people who find work on platforms like Lyft, Fiverr, and Instacart.
 Gig workers are more likely to work directly with the platform’s customers and take on multiple gigs to make up a year’s worth of income.

 Individuals who find work on third-party platforms are typically required to accept gigs on the company’s terms as well.
 In short, gig workers have less negotiation power than independent contractors in many ways.
 An independent contractor may set their rate for a job and negotiate with the employer.
 However, customer platforms may have greater control over working conditions and pay rates, meaning the workers themselves have far less agency in this type of work relationship.
-Think of how companies like Uber and Lyft set strict pay rates for their drivers, how Fiverr and Upwork restrict freelancers from contacting clients outside of the app, and how many platforms like these take a percentage of what gig workers make as their cut.
-In these instances, if the gig worker doesn’t accept the terms of the contract, they can’t negotiate and still earn money on the platform.
+Think of how rideshare companies like Uber and Lyft set strict pay rates for their drivers, how Fiverr and Upwork restrict freelancers from contacting clients outside of the app, and how many platforms like these take a percentage of what gig workers make as their cut.
+In these instances, a downside is if the gig worker doesn’t accept the terms of the contract, they can’t negotiate and still earn money on the platform.
 If the terms are not accepted, a worker cannot take the gig.

 At the state level, legislation is evolving and in some cases the differences between gig workers and independent contractors are recognized.
 California’s Assembly Bill 5 (AB5), for example, distinguishes between gig workers and traditional independent contractors who run their own businesses, such as accountants, doctors, hair stylists, and real estate agents.
 Specifically, AB5 serves to reclassify gig workers as employees in certain circumstances.